puzzlelzzup/OSS_TermProject/README.md

 Merge the boxes human and car

 ## Result
-Determine if a person and crosswalk overlap and output STOP to the car(green box overlap)
+Determine if a human and crosswalk overlap and output STOP to the car(green box overlap)
 ![result](https://github.com/puzzlelzzup/OSS_TermProject/assets/95035903/d0cce5c9-a888-49da-ba5e-fd823d665e11)

 ## Image Source